pseudoralph/beep-boop/README.md

 ## Objectives

-- [ ] Variable names are descriptive and use lower camel case (e.g. myVariableExample).
+- [x] Variable names are descriptive and use lower camel case (e.g. myVariableExample).

-- [ ] Code is clean, well-refactored, and easy-to-read.
-This includes correct indendation, spacing, and including only necessary comments and debugging tools.
+- [x] Code is clean, well-refactored, and easy-to-read.
+This includes correct indentation, spacing, and including only necessary comments and debugging tools.

-- [ ] All previous objectives have been met.
+- [x] All previous objectives have been met.

-- [ ] Logic is broken down into "plain English" specs, listed in README.
+- [x] Logic is broken down into "plain English" specs, listed in README.

-- [ ] Project is in a presentable, portfolio-quality state.
+- [x] Project is in a presentable, portfolio-quality state.

-- [ ] Required functionality is in place by Friday deadline.
+- [x] Required functionality is in place by Friday deadline.

-- [ ] Project demonstrates understanding of this week's concepts.
+- [x] Project demonstrates understanding of this week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

-- [ ] Application implements a loop and works as expected.
+- [x] Application implements a loop and works as expected.

 ---